UtrechtUniversity/yoda/docs/README.md

 # Yoda technical documentation
-On this website you can find release notes and technical documentation on administration tasks and software design of Yoda (Your data).
+On this website you can find release notes and technical documentation on administration tasks and software design of Yoda.

+## What is this?
+Yoda is a research data management solution developed by Utrecht University and used by multiple institutes around the world.
+It provides researchers and their partners with a workspace and an archive that enables them to collaborate, deposit, publish and preserve research data.

 ## Release notes
 - [release 1.5](release-notes/release-1.5.md) (July 2019)